 As a home buyer in today’s Austin housing market, you’re undoubtedly at your wit’s end trying to find your dream home.
 Even when you do find a home you love, you’re competing with all cash offers and bidding wars driving the sales price above what it’s listed for and many times, even above what the home is actually worth!
 But, you already know that.
+Here are 5 keys to buying in Austin’s strong seller’s market.

 Prepare Yourself for Battle